- What We Do

 But sometimes, existing off-the-shelf (or in-the-cloud) software solutions won’t cut it.
-If you have a team of amazing developers, you may have considered putting their talents to the test to code custom software to solve your exact problem in the most efficient possible way.
+If you have a team of amazing developers, you may have considered putting their talents to the test to code custom software to solve your exact problem most efficiently.

-But that’s a big “if” because most companies aren’t tech companies with large and dedicated development teams.
+But that’s a big “if” because most companies aren’t tech companies with large, dedicated development teams.
 Even if you do have plenty of tech talent on tap, you may not want to assign them to a new custom software development project when there’s so much else to code.

 Well, should you outsource?
 Let’s find out.